-- Meds – Is your dog on any medications?
+- Medications —Is your dog on any medications?
 Make sure you have an adequate supply for the trip.

-- Extra leash – As organized as we try to be, there’s usually that point in the vacation where someone says, “Where’s the leash?”
-It’s just easier to have a couple of leashes on hand for times when one gets lost or misplaced.
+- Extra leash—As organized as we try to be, there’s usually that point in the vacation where someone says, “Where’s the leash?”
+It’s easier to have a couple of leashes on hand for times when one gets lost or misplaced.

 Bonus travel tip! 🔦

-Pack a flashlight (or use the one on your cell phone) to check the floors, under the beds, and every other nook and cranny for things that someone else may have dropped on the floor.
+Pack a flashlight (or your cell phone light works too) to use for a safety inspection when you arrive at your hotel room, condo, or cabin.
+Inspect the floors, under the beds, and every other nook and cranny for things that someone else may have dropped on the floor.
 This is especially important if you’re staying at a dog-friendly hotel, cabin, or condo where other people have stayed prior to you.
-I get down all on fours and inspect every crevice, especially for medications, foods like raisins (which are harmful to dogs), gum (many contain xylitol, which is toxic to dogs), and any objects that, if swallowed, could mean a trip to the vet emergency room.
+I get down all on fours and inspect every crevice, especially for medications, foods like raisins (which are harmful to dogs), gum (many contain xylitol, which is toxic to dogs), and any objects that, if swallowed, could mean a harried trip to the vet emergency room.

-- Brush and comb – Grooming essentials are more critical for long-haired dogs or dogs with curly hair such as Goldendoodles.
+- Brush and comb—Grooming essentials are more critical for long-haired dogs or dogs with curly hair such as Goldendoodles.
 Matting never takes a vacation!
-I’ve found what I think is the best brush for Goldendoodle grooming and toss it in the bag along with a steel-toothed comb.
+I’ve found what I think is the best brush for Goldendoodle grooming, and I toss it in the bag along with a steel-toothed comb.

-- Dog shampoo and conditioner – This may not be a must-have.
-But if you’re traveling to a beach, lake, or any destination where your dog is going to get wet, a paw rinse or a full-blown bath may be part of the adventure.
+- Dog shampoo and conditioner—This may not be a must-have.
+However, if you’re traveling to a beach, lake, or any destination where your dog is going to get wet, a paw rinse or a full-blown bath may be part of the adventure.

 For potty breaks

-- Poop bag pouches – If you’re doing a lot of walking or taking adventures, it’s handy to have a pouch to hold the poop bags.
-Otherwise, I just stuff a few in my pocket.
+- Poop bag pouches—If you’re doing a lot of walking or taking adventures, it’s handy to have a pouch to hold the poop bags.
+Alternatively, sometimes I just stuff a few in my pocket.